-– studies and editions of Aeschines, Asconius, Cicero, Plutarchus, Tacitus; studies of ancient music.
+– Studies and editions of Aeschines, Asconius, Cicero, Plutarch, Tacitus; studies of ancient music.

 – Rapports entre les apologues de l’Inde et les apologues de la Grèce.
 126 p.
 Acad.
 R. de Belgique, Mém. couronnés 25.
 1854.